simplemes/simplemes-core/eframe/src/main/docs/adr/loginAuth.md

 We wanted to avoid a stateful server-side session.
 We chose to store this state on the client and provide ways to extend access without the user re-logging in before the 'session' timeout.

-One other key risk reduction is to use single use JWT Refresh Token cookies.
+One other key risk reduction is to use a limited-use JWT Refresh Token cookies.
 Each refresh token is replaced after each use.
 This prevents two clients from using the same refresh token at the same time.
 If a token is used twice, then all refresh tokens for that user will be invalidated and a message will be logged.

-### JWT Token/Refresh Token Use - SingleUseRefreshToken
+### JWT Token/Refresh Token Use - Limited Use Refresh Token

 Authentication of most requests is via JWT Cookies submitted with the HTTP request.
 This simplifies the browser-based page interactions and only mildly complicates the REST API usage.